by David M. Reutter

 The court previously entered a protective order on January 28, 2020, to prevent retaliation from being taken against prisoner Johnny Hill.
 [See PLN, June 2020, p.
 59].
 The allegations and testimony at the hearing on the current motion were similar to that alleged by Hill with the exclusion of physical assault.

 The current motion alleged guards tried to intimidate prisoners who spoke to class attorneys, deprived them of meals, made them languish while restrained in showers and holding cells for hours as they awaited the chance to speak to the attorneys, and invaded the privacy of legal calls and conversations with counsel.

 After holding a hearing and considering the testimony and evidence, the court found that “actual overt retaliation by prison officials, as well as threats of retaliation” existed.
-It said that prisoners “deserve ...
+It said that prisoners “deserve the ...

 by David M. Reutter